Angel-Ponce/svelte-reactions/README.md

 | .labels-container | Deault class for the labels container |
 | .label | Default class for the label element |
 | .label-component | Default class for the label element, when the reaction is defined as SvelteComponent insted of String |

+**Remember alway use global styles for overwriting CSS variables and classes**

 ## 📂 API